Canada–Hong Kong relations: History

 The first ever Canadian representative in Hong Kong was the Canadian Immigration office, which opened in 1923.
 Canadian first participated in a land battle during the Second World War, albeit a lost battle, was the Battle of Hong Kong.
 The same mission elevated to become Canadian Trade Commission from 1927 until the Handover of Hong Kong Sovereignty in July 1997, when it became the current mission of Canadian Consulate-General to Hong Kong & Macao.

-In November 2020, Canada’s consul general in Hong Kong and Macao said that the Canadian government had drafted plans to evacuate nearly 300,000 Canadians living in Hong Kong if the security situation deteriorated.
+In November 2020, Canada's consul general in Hong Kong and Macao said that the Canadian government had drafted plans to evacuate nearly 300,000 Canadians living in Hong Kong if the security situation deteriorated.

 Bilateral agreements

 Articles 151, 153 and 155 of the Hong Kong Basic Law permit Hong Kong to conclude its own non-military bilateral agreements with foreign countries.
 The bilateral treaty on air services between Canada and Hong Kong predates the handover of Hong Kong and has remained in force since 1988.
 Since the transfer to Chinese sovereignty, the governments of Canada and Hong Kong entered in to several other bilateral agreements.
 A mutual legal assistance treaty was enacted in 2002.
 The Canada-Hong Kong Income Tax Agreement, a tax treaty, entered into force on October 29, 2013.

-The Canada-Hong Kong Surrender of Fugitive Offenders Agreement, an extradition treaty enacted on June 13, 1997 between Canada and Hong Kong, was suspended by Government of Canada on July 3, 2020 in response to the promulgation of the Hong Kong national security law by the Chinese Central Government.
+The Canada-Hong Kong Surrender of Fugitive Offenders Agreement, an extradition treaty enacted on June 13, 1997, between Canada and Hong Kong, was suspended by Government of Canada on July 3, 2020, in response to the promulgation of the Hong Kong national security law by the Chinese Central Government.

-Trade and investment

-Canada's commercial interests in Hong Kong are extensive and range from banking, accounting, legal, engineering, information technology services and retail and general trading.
-In 2011, Canada exported C$3 billion in goods in Base metals, machinery and agrifood to Hong Kong, making Hong Kong the Canada's 10th largest export destination for goods, and probably higher in terms of services.
-Hong Kong companies have cumulative investments in Canada of $6 billion.
-In addition to having a strong domestic market, Hong Kong also remains an important door to the Greater China market.
-Hong Kong importers often take Canadian products into China.
-Sales in Hong Kong can also be used to showcase Canadian products and technologies to buyers in China.
-Hong Kong is a logical starting point for Canadian firms interested in getting a foothold in Asia.
-There are about 160 Canadian companies are based here, with a third of which, use Hong Kong as their regional headquarters.